vcz-fr/Meetup-Notes/README.md

 ## How to contribute?

 Even though this repository is personal, you can report mistakes and propose enhancements so that the notes become richer, available to more minds, etc.
-If you are a meetup enthousiast, do not hesitate to contact me so that we can add each other in our READMEs!
+If you are a meetup enthusiast, do not hesitate to contact me so that we can add each other in our READMEs!

 ## License